taylor-lane-eng/rocket-flight-data-acquisition-system/README.md

 ---
 # MBSE Model

 A SysML v1.6 model was developed in Eclipse Papyrus to represent the system requirements, physical architecture, internal interfaces, requirements satisfaction and requirements validation.
+The model includes:

+- Block Definition Diagram (BDD)
+- Internal Block Diagram (IBD)
+- Requirements Diagram
+- Requirements Satisfaction relationships
+- Requirements Validation diagram
+- DT-01 and DT-02 verification sequence diagrams

+Verification Status: DT-01 and DT-02 have been completed.
+DT-03 is being planned to verify REQ-06 by evaluating system functionality following exposure to shock and vibration loads representative of the expected launch environment.
+A physical design and stability analysis is also planned to verify the REQ-08 design constraint by confirming that the rocket's center of gravity remains at least one body diameter forward of its center of pressure.

 [View the SysML model](SysML/SYSML_V1.pdf)